moveinready-casa/shadcn-native/.changeset/chubby-gifts-melt.md

 "shadcn-native": minor
 ---

-Added portling to the following components:
+Added portaling to the following components:

 - Alert Dialog
 - Dialog
 - Sheet

-This change adds functionality to the above components `Portal` component which before was non-functional.
+This change wires up the `Portal` integration for the components below (it was previously non-functional).

-If you are not using the above components now you do not need to make any changes.
-However, if you are using the above component with and want to add portling please add the following:
+If you are not using these components, no action is required.
+If you are using them and want to enable portaling, follow the steps below:

 Install the new dependencies: